Short on time? Here’s the best way to keep your Windows 10 computer secure in 2023:

 Advertisements are my least favorite part of the internet — they slow down my connection, waste my time, and they’re often directly linked to malware and phishing websites.

 Sketchy websites will use fake notifications or tricky pop-up ads to get you to download malware, visit a phishing site, or give your personal information to hackers.
 Ad blockers keep you out of these situations by blocking ads completely.

-A lot of Chrome and Firefox users choose Adblock Plus, which is a great ad blocking browser extension.
-However, Norton and Avira both offer ad blockers in their antivirus packages, which both block link tracking, so your browsing won’t get traced between websites.
+A lot of Chrome and Firefox users choose Adblock Plus, which is a great ad-blocking browser extension.
+However, Avira offers an ad blocker in its antivirus package which also blocks link tracking so your browsing won’t get traced between websites.